ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 }
 ```

-In the above example, I could passed a password of `PizzaP@rty99`, which generated a salt of `$2a$10$HF2rs.iYSvX1l5FPrX697O` and the hashed & salted password of `$2a$10$HF2rs.iYSvX1l5FPrX697O9dYF/O2kwHuKdQTdy.7oaMwVga54bWG` (which is the salt plus an encrpyted password string).
+In the above example, I could passed a password of `PizzaP@rty99`, which generated a salt of `$2a$10$HF2rs.iYSvX1l5FPrX697O` and the hashed & salted password of `$2a$10$HF2rs.iYSvX1l5FPrX697O9dYF/O2kwHuKdQTdy.7oaMwVga54bWG` (which is the salt plus an encrypted password string).
 Now when checking a user's password against the hashed and salted password, I can use bcrpyt's `compare` method.

 ```
 // password is a value provided by the user